HallemLab/Bryant_et_al_2021/README.md

 # Bryant et al 2021|2022 Code/Data Repository
 Data, code, and hardware specs associated with the Bryant *et al* manuscript, "The neural basis of heat seeking in a human-infective parasitic worm."
-Includes files related to the version in BioRxiv, as well as submissions to peer-reviewed journals.
+Includes files related to the version in BioRxiv, as well as submissions to peer-reviewed journals, and final publication in Current Biology.
 [The BioRxiv version can be accessed at this link.](https://www.biorxiv.org/content/10.1101/2021.06.23.449647v1)

 Code freezes related to specific manuscript versions are saved as separate Releases, and archived using Zenodo.